 ABOUT FULCRUM

-For the modest investment of $600 per year ($50 per month), your membership provides you with benefits not found with other member groups, including:
+For a modest investment of $600 per year ($50 per month), membership provides senior nonprofit leaders with benefits not found with other member groups, including:

 • Networking with True Peers